-The Siuslaw School District is committed to an educational program that recognizes and strives to maximize the unique value, academic needs and special talents of each student.
-Among the groups of children we seek to serve are those that meet the Oregon’s Department of Education’s definition of Talented and Gifted.
+The Siuslaw School District is committed to an educational program that recognizes and strives to maximize the unique value, academic needs, and special talents of each student.
+Among the groups of children we seek to serve, are those who meet Oregon’s Department of Education’s definition of Talented and Gifted.
 It is our goal to identify, challenge and encourage, those students by facilitating and/or providing differentiated curriculum and instruction of significant depth and complexity to meet the individual rate and level of learning of each student.

 Our Siuslaw School Board adopts and regularly reviews policies and procedures regarding TAG programs.
 The policies that define TAG for our district are linked below:

 Oregon Talented and Gifted Education

 The guidelines for identification and eligibility have been established by Oregon Administrative Rules (OARs) which outline the specific requirements for Oregon Talented and Gifted Education.
 Students must be identified in the following areas:

 Academically talented in Math

 A student is defined as Academically Talented in math or reading if he or she is able to score at or above the 97th percentile (higher than 97% of the test population) on a total test of academic skill in mathematics or reading.
 These tests are designed to measure a student's learning in comparison to other students of the same age.
 A student is defined as Intellectually Gifted if she or he is able to score at or above the 97th percentile (higher than 97% of the test population) on a test of cognitive (mental) ability.
 This test is designed to measure how an individual can solve problems that use words, numbers, and shapes.
 No single test score will be the sole criteria for identification.
 Behavioral, learning and/or performance evidence will also be included for the identification.
 Concerted efforts will be made to identify students from ethnically diverse cultures, students with disabilities, and students who are economically disadvantaged.